jjfallon/parliament-api/README.md

 # parliament-api
-How to use some of the UK Parliament's APIs
+How to use some of the UK Parliament's APIs.